fcontrepois/cur-anon/README.md

 ## 🤔 Why bother?

 CUR data is gold for cost analysis, but it’s packed with sensitive stuff. curanonymiser lets you keep the insights, lose the risk.
-No cloud uploads, no headaches—just Python, DuckDB, and you.
+No cloud uploads, no headaches: just Python, DuckDB, and you.

 ---